-Your Tiara Yacht is designed to be powered with outboard engines.
-The manufacturer of the outboard engines provides an owner's information manual.
-It is important you read and understand the information and become familiar with the warranty, operation, and maintenance of the engines and drive systems.
+Your Tiara boat is designed to be powered by dual diesel Volvo[®] IPS engines.

+The engine manufacturer provides an owner's information manual.
+It is important you read and understand the information and become familiar with the warranty, operation and maintenance of the engine and drive systems.